awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/getting-set-up.rst

   For example, if you have :aws-gr:`rotated an IAM user's credentials
   <aws-access-keys-best-practices>` |mdash| a recommended
   practice |mdash| you can edit the profile to update the user's credentials in the SDK Credential Store.
-For more information, see :aws-blogs-net:`IAM Credential Rotation
+For more information, see `IAM Credential Rotation  <https://aws.amazon.com/blogs/developer/iam-credential-rotation-access-key-management-for-net-applications-part-3/>`_.
-  <Tx2DJQU2MKGR463/IAM-Credential-Rotation-Access-Key-Management-for-NET-Applications-Part-3>`.

 You can also add profiles to the SDK Credential Store when you create an AWS project.
 Before Visual Studio creates the project files, it displays the :guilabel:`AWS Access Credentials` dialog box.
 You can